 ANSO 412 Capitalism and Its Discontents This course aims to get students to read and explore the contemporary relevance of Marx's writings.
-In addition to classroom discussions on the texts' relevance to contemporary issues during the first eight weeks of the course, we will spend the final two weeks discussing the idea of "community capitalism in Kalamazoo" set of community development programs such as the Kalamazoo Promise, the Foundation for Excellence, and the establishment of community-based venture funds that are designed to create jobs and grow the local economy.Prerequisite: Take a 300-level ANSO course.
+By reading the writings of Marx and Marxist scholars, students will develop an understanding of key politico-economic concepts such as capital, value, and labor power.Prerequisite: Take a 300-level ANSO course.

-ANSO 420 Border Epistemologies Border Epistemologies offers a framework for thinking about thinking the border.
-Through the analysis of theories and ethnographies of the border, this course responds to the theoretical challenges presented by Border Studies to Anthropology and Sociology.
+ANSO 420 Border Epistemologies Border Epistemologies offers a framework for thinking about thinking borders.
+Through the analysis of theories and ethnographies of the border, this course responds to the theoretical challenges presented by Border Studies to aAnthropology and sociology.
 This course engages questions about solidarity work and border gnosis in relation to scholarship.
-Focused on critical questions of mobility, difference, exclusion, production, reproduction, and resistance, this coursed offers students the opportunity to consider the relationship between nationalism, capitalism, and social theory; center the praxis of migrants; and interrogate the epistemological and ontological bases of social science practice.
-Prerequisite: ANSO-212, ANSO-245, and one 300-level ANSO course.
+We engage focused, critical questions about mobility, difference, exclusion, production, reproduction, and resistance.
+This course asks students to consider the relationship between nationalism, capitalism, ethnocentrism, and violence through the reading of social theory that centers the praxis of migrants and other marginalized people; interrogate the epistemological and ontological bases of social science practice; and build their capacity for coalitional work.Prerequisite: ANSO-212, ANSO-245, and one 300-level ANSO course.